The rules forbidding gay men from giving blood are getting a review. It will mean an end to the previous ban in the United Kingdom.

 Currently, gay males must abstain from sex for a minimum period of 12 months before they give blood.
 The same ruling applies even if they use protection or are in a long-term relationship.

-Note: New blood donation guidelines for gays and sex workers start from November 2017.
+Note: New blood donation guidelines for gays and sex workers changed from November 2017.

 The logic behind the restrictive ban got introduced following the rise in HIV cases.
 But, many bisexual and straight heterosexual lobby groups, including British doctors, questioned it.